bjpop/gurita/docsrc/hist.rst

 |

-Plot a count of the different categorical values in the ``day`` feature:
+Plot a count of the different categorical values in the ``day`` column:

 .. code-block:: text